We previously saw how to install Docker on Debian 11. As a sequel, I’m going to round it off with the

 Install latest Compose on Debian 11

 Step 1.
-Firstly download the latest compose version and add the executable path:
+First, download the latest compose version and add the executable path.

 sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose